Plan to prevent another Tewin tree-cutting panic trumped by farming concerns | CBC News

 "I love trees.
 I campaigned on keeping them standing.
 But I also understand how important farms are to ensuring the rural nature of our wards," said Kelly.

-"I don't want to do anything that makes it harder or more difficult for [farmers] to do their jobs."
+"I don't want to do anything that makes it harder … for [farmers] to do their jobs."

 Brown also bristled at the suggestion that notifying staff would be a simple task.